simeononsecurity/simeononsecurity.ch/content/articles/mastering-linux-file-permissions/index.en.md

 **Mastering Linux File Permissions: A Comprehensive Guide to Ensuring a Secure File System**

 Linux is a powerful and versatile operating system that offers robust security features, including **file permissions**.
 Understanding and properly configuring file permissions is essential for maintaining a **secure file system**.
-In this comprehensive guide, we will delve into the intricacies of Linux file permissions, providing you with the knowledge to master this crucial aspect of system security.
+In this comprehensive guide, we will dig into the intricacies of Linux file permissions, providing you with the knowledge to master this crucial aspect of system security.

 ## Introduction to Linux File Permissions